tannerdolby/tannerdolby.com/src/writing/create-obj-from-arr.md

 hgt:171cm iyr:2011`;
 ```

 Now since the input is a `String` data type, we have access to `String.prototype` methods such as `.split`.
-This way, it's going to be much easier to put the data from the text file into a data structure, such as an `Array` for manipulation.
+Therefore, it's going to be much easier to put the data from the text file into a data structure, such as an `Array` for manipulation.

 {% filename "passports.js" %}